dibyendumajumdar/ravi/README.rst

     local t5: number[] = {}
     local t6 = t5           -- t6 treated as table

-  The reason for this discrepancy is that declared table types generate optimized JIT code which assumes that the keys are integers or literal short strings.
-The generated code would be incorrect if this expectation was not met.
+  The reason for these restrictions is that declared table types generate optimized JIT code which assumes that the keys are integers or literal short strings.
+Similarly declared array types result in specialized JIT code that assume integer keys and numeric values.
+  The generated JIT code would be incorrect if the types were not as expected.

 * Indices >= 1 should be used when accessing array elements.
-Ravi arrays (and slices) have a hidden slot at index 0 for performance reasons, but this is not visible under ``pairs()`` or ``ipairs()``, or when initializing an array using a literal initializer; only direct access via the ``[]`` operator can see this slot.
+Ravi arrays (and slices) have a hidden slot at index 0 for performance reasons, but this is not visible in ``pairs()`` or ``ipairs()``, or when initializing an array using a literal initializer; only direct access via the ``[]`` operator can see this slot.
 * Arrays must always be initialized::

     local t: number[] = {} -- okay